Register to vote, apply for a postal vote or proxy vote

 - have no 'legal incapacity to vote'.

-If you choose to vote in person, you will receive a poll card.
-This tells you where to vote.
+If you choose to vote in person you do not need to do anything else.
+You will receive a poll card which tells you where to vote.

 Alternatively, you can apply